jcsaezal/panbuild/README.md

     options: -N -o report.epub -t epub --epub-cover-image=cover.png
 ```

+Clearly, the file consists of various nested sections, (e.g. the `filters` section is included within `pandoc_common` in the example).
+The name of a nested section (which ends with ':') is preceded by a number of spaces that depends on its nesting level.
+Specifically, provided that top-level sections (such as `pandoc_common` and `pandoc_targets`) are said to be at level 0, the name of a level-N section has _2N_ preceding spaces.
+The right indentation is required in the YAML file in order for Panbuild to be able to process the build rules.
+Due to the flexibility of the syntax of the YAML language, several other alternative ways exist to encode the same information of the example (i.e. the various properties are defined in the same level and within the right section).
+Users are strongly encouraged to check out [this article on the YAML syntax](https://learn.getgrav.org/advanced/yaml).

-Basically, in defining a build file two mandatory (outer) sections are provided: `pandoc_common` and `pandoc_targets`.
-The first section defines those features that target commands have in common; in this case it enumerates the list of Pandoc filters (just one in this case) and the various input (source) files that our document is made up of.
+In creating a build file two mandatory (top-level) sections are provided: `pandoc_common` and `pandoc_targets`.
+The first section defines those features that target commands have in common; in this case it enumerates the list of Pandoc filters (just one in the example) and the various input (source) files that our document is made up of.
 Panbuild uses this information when generating the actual Pandoc commands for each target.
-The second section (`pandoc_targets`) defines the set of targets in the build file, where each target has an ID associated to it.
-In this case, three targets are defined, with IDs `PDF`, `HTML` and `EPUB`, respectively.
-In turn, the nested section associated with each target must define the `options` property, which specifies the target-specific options passed to the pandoc command.
-As is evident, in each target, the filters and the input files are not specified in the value of the `options` property, as these are shared among targets and thus are specified in the `pandoc_common` section.
-We should highlight that in the YAML code the various nested sections are clearly differentiated from one another by introducing two spaces in the margin for each nested level.
-So, for example, four spaces in a row are required before `options` in the file, because this kind of property is found within the target specific section, and in turn, within `pandoc_target` (top-level).
-The right indentation is required in the YAML file in order for Panbuild to be able to process the build rules.
-Due to the flexibility of the syntax of the YAML language, several alternative ways exist to encode the same information (i.e. the properties are defined in the same level and within the right section).
-Users are strongly encouraged to check out [this article on the YAML syntax](http://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html).
+The second section (`pandoc_targets`) defines the set of targets in the build file; each target has an ID associated with it.
+In the example, three targets are defined, with IDs `PDF`, `HTML` and `EPUB`, respectively.

-Notably, the ID of each target in the example matches the extension of the output file specified in the options (but in capital letters).
-Because each target is typically meant to build a file in a different format, this approach to assigning IDs constitutes a good practice.
+The ID of each target in the example matches the extension of the output file specified in the options (but in capital letters).
+Because each target is typically meant to build a file in a different format, assigning IDs in this way constitutes a good practice.
 Nevertheless, assigning IDs to the various targets it is totally up to the user; IDs are just arbitrary case-sensitive strings made up exclusively of alphanumeric characters.

+The mandatory `options` section associated with each target specifies the options passed to the pandoc command when building the target.
+As is evident, the filters and the input files were omitted in `options` for any target, as these aspects were included in the `pandoc_common` section (shared among targets).

-To use the YAML code shown above with Panbuild, we may store it in a _build.yaml_ file located exactly in the same directory as our document's sources (Markdown files in this case).
-In doing so, using the `panbuild` command when in that directory will invoke the commands associated with _all_ the targets defined in the file:
+To use the YAML code shown above with Panbuild, we may store it in a _build.yaml_ file located in the same directory as our document's sources (Markdown files in this case).
+In doing so, invoking `panbuild` without arguments when in that directory will execute the commands associated with _all_ the targets defined in the file:

 ```
 $ ls